rktoomey/rkt-presentations/mongonyc-salat/sectionone/sectionone.md

 ## Type-safe MongoDB

-- [Rogue](https://github.com/foursquare/rogue) - open-sourced by FourSquare, this project provides an internal DSL that works with the Lift web framework
+- [Rogue](https://github.com/foursquare/rogue) - open-sourced by Foursquare, this project provides an internal DSL that works with the Lift web framework

 ## Type-safe Google data store